-Getting to Miami Cruise Port from Miami International Airport
+How to Get to Miami Cruise Port from Miami Airport?

 Most people taking a cruise from the Port of Miami opt to fly into Miami International Airport (MIA).
 It is by far the closest and most convenient airport to the Port of Miami.
 So what are your options for transportation to the cruise port from Miami Airport?

 Cruise line transfers are not free; there is a charge per person.
-Carnival currently charges $33 per person for the round trip between the airport and the Port of Miami.
+Carnival Cruise Line charges for a round trip between the airport and the Port of Miami.
 If you are cruising as a family or group, it can be much more economical to book your own shared transport such as a private taxi, Uber or minibus.

 Once you have booked your seat on the cruise shuttle, you can relax and start looking forward to your cruise!